Ruby Ashbourne Serkis

-Ruby Leilani N. Ashbourne Serkis (born 10 March 1998) is an English actress.
+Ruby Leilani N. Ashbourne Serkis (born 11 October 1998) is an English actress.
+On television, she is known for her roles in the Netflix series The Letter for the King (2020) and the UKTV series I, Jack Wright (2025).

-Early life
+Early life and education

-Ashbourne Serkis was born in Hackney, East London, to actors Andy Serkis and Lorraine Ashbourne and grew up in North London with her younger brothers Sonny and Louis.
+Ruby Leilani N. Ashbourne Serkis was born in Hackney, east London, to actors Andy Serkis and Lorraine Ashbourne.
+She grew up in north London with her younger brothers Sonny and Louis, both of whom are also actors.

 She attended the City of London School for Girls.

 Career

 Ashbourne Serkis began her career with small cameos before landing a titular role in the 2015 BBC One television film adaptation of Laurie Lee's memoir Cider with Rosie, for which she received critical acclaim.
 The following year, she portrayed a young version of Susan Lynch's character in the Channel 4 miniseries National Treasure.

-Ashbourne Serkis returned to television in 2020 as Lavinia in the Netflix fantasy series The Letter for the King, an English-language adaptation of the classic Dutch book by Tonke Dragt.
-She appeared opposite Alice Englert in the first episode of the crime drama The Serpent.
-She and her brother Sonny portrayed siblings in the film La Cha Cha.
-Although the film received mixed reviews, Ashbourne Serkis' performance was praised.
-In November 2021, Ashbourne Serkis joined the cast of the upcoming Apple TV+ film The Greatest Beer Run Ever.
+She returned to television in 2020 as Lavinia in the Netflix fantasy series The Letter for the King, an English-language adaptation of the Dutch book by Tonke Dragt.

+Ashbourne Serkis appeared opposite Alice Englert in the first episode of the crime drama The Serpent in 2021.
+In the same year, she and her brother Sonny played siblings in the film La Cha Cha.
+Although the film received mixed reviews, her performance was praised.
+In 2022, Ashbourne Serkis appeared in Peter Farrelly's biographical film The Greatest Beer Run Ever for Apple TV+.

+In 2022, she portrayed a young Amy Robsart in the Starz historical drama Becoming Elizabeth.

+Ashbourne Serkis plays a major role as Emily Wright in the 2025 drama series I, Jack Wright.